ncatlab/nlab-content/pages/4/6/3/0/20364/content.md

 > one of the main peculiarities of the theory of pyknotic structures ... is also one of its advantages: the forgetful functor is not faithful. ([BarHai 19, 0.2.4](#BarHai19))

-The global sections functor is given by evaluation at the one-point compactum.
+The global sections functor is given by evaluation at the one-point space.
 This has a left adjoint sending a set, $X$, to the discrete pyknotic set attached to $X$, and a right adjoint to the *indiscrete* pyknotic set attached to $X$.
 The left adjoint, the discrete functor, does not preserve limits and so does not possess a further left adjoint.
 The topos of pyknotic sets is thus not [[cohesive]] ([BarHai 19, 2.2.14](#BarHai19)).

 ## Examples